 As she stated in the second stanza, her song is “impossible.”
 There is no way to pin it down, aside from saying it is constant.
 So, she represents it with “La lala la.”
 Her listener, aka her lover, should recognize what she’s doing here.
 She says “See?” as if trying to make sure they are listening and understanding.

-The final line of ‘World Wide Night’ comes back to the idea that words are incapable of depict the emotions the speaker is feeling.
-She is unable to express them, and makes that every clear.
+The final line of ‘World Wide Night’ comes back to the idea that words are incapable of depicting the emotions the speaker is feeling.
+She is unable to express them and makes that very clear.
 She ends by saying that “this is what it is like or what it is like in words.”